h2020-endeavour/iSDX/pctrl/README.md

 	Content-Location: /service1/element1/subelement1
 	Content-Location: /service1/element1/subelement2
 ```
-The response for API POST 1) and 2) are the same, it returns the created cookie`s URI.
+The response for api POST 1) and 2) are the same, it returns the created cookie`s URI.

 &nbsp;